The hunt is on for the best student and graduate business ideas!

 About Tata Varsity Pitch Competition

-Tata Varsity Pitch 2020, powered by NACUE is an annual, national early stage business pitching competition, that celebrates the best businesses exploding out of colleges and universities across the UK.
+Tata Varsity Pitch 2021, powered by NACUE is an annual, national early-stage business pitching competition, that celebrates the best businesses exploding out of colleges and universities across the UK.
 It represents one of the flagship enterprise events as part of Global Entrepreneurship Week (GEW), highlighting and showcasing the entrepreneurial flair of young businesses for over 10 years now.

-In October, 30 shortlisted applicants will be asked to pitch their ideas live at the semi-finals* in London to a highly regarded panel of judges.
+In October, 30 shortlisted applicants will be asked to pitch their ideas online at the virtual semi-finals to a highly regarded panel of judges.
 The winner of the Online Peoples’ Vote, the applicant who successfully runs the most engaging viral campaign and obtained the highest number of votes, will be joined by the finalists of each of the 6 categories, to progress onto the Bootcamp later in the month.

 Triple your chances of success in our competition by entering TWO categories of your choice, as well as automatically entering the Online Peoples' Vote!